martinorkuma/FitBit_Fitness_Tracker_Project/Martin-Orkuma---Capstone_Project_bellabeats_output.md

 ## **Exploratory Data Analysis.**

-In this section, I will analyze the usage activities of the 24 FitBit users in the following categories:
+In this section, I analyzed the usage activities of the 24 FitBit users in the following categories:

-1. Activity level.
+1. Daily activity trends analysis.

 2. Correlation analysis.

 ### a.
-Activity Level (Daily Steps and Time Active)
+Daily Activity Trend Analysis (Daily Steps and Time Active)

 #### Distribution of Daily Steps: